-Your training will start with the Basic Recruit Training Course (BRTC) Mod 1 consisting of 4 weekends delivered by the HQ Intelligence Reserves, or General Support Sqn, training team.
-This is then followed by BRTC Mod 2 which is a 15 day residential training course held at RAF Halton in Buckinghamshire.
-This training will prepare you for service life in one of the most respected military forces in the world; it is also designed to help you tune into the military environment and way of life.
-As well as military training, you’ll learn about the core values, code of conduct and history of the RAF, as well as its unique lifestyle.
+Your training will start with a Basic Recruit Training Course (BRTC) consisting of 4 weekends at your chosen RAF Reserves Squadron, followed by a 15-day residential training course at RAF Halton in Buckinghamshire.
+This training course will prepare you for service life in one of the most respected military forces in the world; it is also designed to help you tune into the military environment and way of life.
+As well as military training, you will learn about the core values, code of conduct and history of the RAF, as well as its unique lifestyle.
 During this time a language examination will be arranged to have your skills formally assessed; there are financial rewards for those who display a sufficient standard.

 The next step is the Operational Air Intelligence Course (Reserve), which is a 39-day course split over 11 months.
 It consists of 11 training weekends and a 15-day block at the Joint Intelligence Training Group (JITG), Chicksands in Bedfordshire.